 I became a parent in 1994.
 And then again in 1995.
 And 1997.
 And then, because all of the cool people were having Y2K babies, once more in 2000.
 That’s four kids.
-Four kids who are now all teenagers and a mother who is no longer young.
+Four kids who all are now teenagers and a mother who is no longer young.
 (No, there was little math done prior to conceiving these angels… but I wouldn’t change a thing.)

 Here are my 10 best pieces of parenting advice:

 1. Trust your gut.
 Always.
 Your gut is trying to talk to you.
 Listen to it.
 This is one thing I’ve learned a little late in the game, and I regret that.
-I remember stifling gut feelings way back in my children’s lives: a situation didn’t feel right.
+I remember stifling gut feelings way back in my children’s lives when a situation didn’t feel right.
 A kid they started hanging out with made my mama-bear senses tingle.
 Something a teacher said (or didn’t say) felt off, somehow.
 Mother’s intuition is real.
 If something doesn’t feel right, it probably isn’t.
-That said, there is a difference between the pangs caused by intuition, and those caused by guilt or worry or temporary insanity.
+That said, there is a difference between the pangs caused by intuition, and those caused by guilt, worry or temporary insanity.
 It takes a while to figure out that difference, but it will happen.
 When it does, stand up for your gut and take action.
-If it means being “bad cop” with your kid, or “that parent” at school, so be it.
+If it means being the “bad cop” with your kid, or “that parent” at school, so be it.
 When all is said and done, YOU are your child’s number one advocate.
 Never forget that.

 4. Don’t judge other moms.
 Well, try not to, anyways.
 It’s natural for women to judge each other.
-Time was, I hung with a different group of women.
-We had kids that same age, we lived in the same neighborhoods.
+Time was, I hung out with a different group of women.
+We had kids the same age and we lived in the same neighborhood.
 I enjoyed their friendships.
 But I remember going out to dinner one night, and talk turned to a fellow mom from our ECFE class.
-Started out only slightly catty, and then it got bad.
+It started out only slightly catty, and then it got bad.
 This was mean, mean stuff.
 And I partook in it.
-When I got home, I felt like shit.
-I said to my then-husband, “I need to make some changes in my life.”
+When I got home, I felt like shit, and I said to my then-husband, “I need to make some changes in my life.”
 A few days later, the woman we had been verbally eviscerating over dinner was injured in an accident.
-I made dinner, and brought it over to her.
-We became friends.
+I made dinner and brought it over to her, and we became friends.
 Our friendship lasted several more years, and then, like some friendships do, it faded out.
-But I’m glad I decided to take the high road.
+But I’m glad that I decided to take the high road.

 For a long time, I denied that there was something broken in one of my boys.
 Something in his sweet mind wasn’t right.
-I blamed it on my icky divorce, on the Nintendo, on hormones..hell, I went all Milli Vanilli and blamed it on the rain.
-Turns out he had a chemical imbalance and needed some help.
+I blamed it on my icky divorce, on the Nintendo, on hormones.
+Hell, I went all Milli Vanilli and blamed it on the rain.
+Turns out, he had a chemical imbalance and needed some help.
 If I’d addressed it earlier, we could have avoided some really scary stuff.
-He’s growing up to be a kickass young man, but those few years of darkness could have been made a bit lighter if I’d just faced the music.
+He’s growing up to be a kick-ass young man, but those few years of darkness could have been made a bit lighter if I’d just faced the music sooner and asked for help.
 Please don’t make the same mistake.

 8. Find the funny.
-To quote The Joker, “Why so serious?”
+To quote the Joker, “Why so serious?”
 Everyone has a sense of humor, and there is no time like parenthood to get that sucker out and use it on the daily.
 Now, I’m not saying that you should be the whackadoo laughing in the corner all day, but open your eyes to the glorious funny that presents itself to you.
 Not everything is life or death, not every mistake you make is going to send your kid into a downward Miley Cyrus-spiral.

 I’ll never forget the exact moment I decided to laugh at motherhood: the aforementioned screaming baby-shaped being (my firstborn) was about 3 weeks old.
 I was changing his diaper and he, of course, was wailing away.
 Suddenly, a magnificent arc of urine shot forth from his teeny nethers and splash-landed in his eyes.
 He peed on his eyeballs, people.
 I had a split second there where I could have gone the serious route: I could have made a panicked call to the pediatrician’s office or the poison control center to find out exactly when my precious boy would be rendered blind from his corrosive urine…or I could laugh.
 I LAUGHED.
 Because there was my now-quiet angel, blinking in bewilderment with droplets of tinkle flicking from his eyelashes.
 I wiped his eyes with a cloth, kissed him and finished diapering him.
 And I felt better.
 Choose laughs; always choose the laughs.

-Nobody becomes a parent and thinks, “Gosh..I hope I get to know everything there is about Aspergers or ADD or speech impediments or developmental delays or juvenile diabetes or (insert any sort of childhood detour you can think of here)”.
+Nobody becomes a parent and thinks, “Gosh, I hope I get to know everything there is about Aspergers or ADD or speech impediments or developmental delays or juvenile diabetes or (insert any sort of childhood detour you can think of here).”
 We have these babies and we picture them doing everything that “normal” kids do.
 We dream of our little ones playing peacefully at the playground, side by side with other cherubic kids, and growing up to be productive, happy members of society.

 You know who doesn’t care what we dream and hope for?
 Our kids.
 They come to us as they are.
 Perfectly imperfect little beings, flawed and beautiful.
 The mommy who dresses her baby girl all in pink and surrounds her with dolls may have to get used to the fact that her little princess wants to wear boy clothes and play football.
 That little boy you had hoped would inherit your math prowess and go on to great academic success may surprise you and instead be fascinated with cars and become a mechanic.
 You may find yourself struggling to get your child out of bed in the morning because he’s too depressed to face life.
-You may be the parent sitting in a doctors office, learning the next steps in your child’s treatment.
+You may be the parent sitting in a doctor’s office, learning the next steps in your child’s treatment.
 Who knows?
 Maybe your child will grow up exactly as you had hoped.
 Stranger things have happened.

 Now go on out there and be that good mom you are.
 You, my dears, are the face of parenting today.
 Those of us who have gone before you are cheering you on, feeling a mix of melancholia and nostalgia over those days gone by.
-We wish you nothing but the best…and want you to know that most of us are available for advice, or support… or an old, tired shoulder to cry on.
+We wish you nothing but the best, and we want you to know that most of us are available for advice, or support… or an old, tired shoulder to cry on.
 We’ve got your backs, young fresh mommies.